 NEET Eligibility Criteria 2020 - 85% State Quota seats

 The 85% state quota seats mean seats in all government colleges of the states/union territories respectively.
-Counselling for such seats will be conducted by the the respective state authorities.
-To apply for state quota seats, candidates must fulfill the NEET 2020 eligibility criteria laid down by each state or union territory authority and include domicile, conditions too
+Counselling for such seats will be conducted by the respective state authorities.
+To apply for state quota seats, candidates must fulfil the NEET 2020 eligibility criteria laid down by each state or union territory authority and include domicile, conditions too